blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 ## Win Context and Logic

 The `win` context involves the oracle and the winner.
 The oracle is constrained to sign the transaction to avoid the [Missing signer check vulnerability](https://neodyme.io/en/blog/solana_common_pitfalls/#missing-signer-check).
-The winner is constrained to be one of the players of the bet.
+The winner is constrained to be one of the players in the bet.
 The storage account `bet_info` is retrieved via the same seeds used in the `join` action.

 ```rust
 #[derive(Accounts)]